arrowarchive/Old-Arrowarchive/docs/mainmenu/aboutmore.md

 ### More About Me:

 My name is Rachel!
-I am a digital artist who loves to draw, write, and play video games.

 I go by she/her pronouns.

-I grew up watching films, playing games, and creating my own worlds.
-They influenced my style, but they also influenced my career.
-My dream is to create my own shows that inspire others the same way that they inspired me.
+I'm a digital artist, but I grew up watching shows and playing games.
+They're a big part of my life, and while I'm no expert, here are some of my picks if you are looking for something new.

-## Favorite TV Shows (Also includes Anime):
+## Favorite Shows (Also includes Anime):
 * Ed, Edd n Eddy
 * Spongebob Squarepants
 * The Fairly Oddparents